classysoftware/classyslides/README.md

 ### 2. Create project folder for your presentation and add content

-Change to a directory of your choice and create a project folder (we simply use `~/Desktop` and `example-cv` as the folder name in this example)
+Change to a directory of your choice and create a project folder (we simply use `~/Desktop` and `my-presentation` as the folder name in this example)

 ```bash
 cd ~/Desktop